prachi-io/ImageCaptionGenerator/README.md

 <br>

 Our model will treat **CNN as the ‘image model’** and the **RNN/LSTM as the ‘language model’** to encode the text sequences of varying length.
 The vectors resulting from both the encodings are then merged and processed by a Dense layer to make a final prediction.
 <br>

-To encode our image features we will make use of transfer learning.
+To encode our image features, we will make use of transfer learning.
 <br>

 We have used the **inceptionV3 model.**
 <br>

 To encode our text sequence we will map every word to a **200-dimensional vector.** For this will use a pre-trained Glove model.
-To generate the caption we will be using two popular methods which are **Greedy Search and Beam Search.**
+To generate the caption, we will be using two popular methods which are **Greedy Search and Beam Search.**
 <br>

 **Example:**